Skip to main content

 How to Decline a Job Offer With a Thank-You Letter

-Copy-paste can make a refusal sound either too cold or too apologetic.
-Adapt the employer name, role, reason and closing so your thank-you letter to decline a job offer is clear, polite and professional.
+Copying and pasting can make a refusal sound too cold or too apologetic.
+Adapt the employer name, role, reason, and closing so your thank-you letter to decline a job offer is clear, polite, and professional.
 If your main goal is a formal refusal rather than a gratitude-focused message, use our job offer rejection letter sample as the stronger fit.

 ➡️ More practical writing help in our guide how to write a clear professional letter